-Under [SETUP] -> INFO you will find the version and serial number of your G5 module.
+Under [MENU] → SETUP → INFO you will find the version and serial number of your G3 module.

-Updated files can be found at: https://www.gewaelectronics.com/eu/downloads
+Updated files can be found at: www.gewadrums.com/service

 Follow the installation steps from the website and load the update into the root directory of your USB-stick.